-Activity Submissions/Approvals Agency Legislation Development or placing or dumping of fill or the straightening, changing, diverting or interfering with the existing channel of a river, creek, stream or watercourse or interference with a wetland.
-Development, Interference with Wetlands and Alterations to Shorelines and Watercourses Regulation Permit Sault Ste.
-Marie Region Conservation Authority Ontario Regulation 176/06, Conservation Authorities Act Removal and transport of dredged materials (contaminated or not) to the appropriate disposal site(s).
-Waste Generator Registration Number, Environmental Compliance Approval MECP Regulation 347, General Waste Management, Environmental Protection Act Collection, treatment, and discharge of contaminated water and sewage Section 53 Environmental Compliance Approval MECP Ontario Water Resources Act Taking of water greater than 50,000 litres/day.
-Permit to Take Water MECP Ontario Water Resources Act Visit the DFO Projects Near Waters website (https://www.dfo-mpo.gc.ca/pnw-ppe/index-eng.html), which provides an overview of the DFO review process, aquatic SAR mapping, Codes of Practice, and the Measures to protect fish and fish habitat.
-This guidance is available to help proponents determine if a DFO regulatory review is required -Authorization under Fisheries Act s.
-34.4(2)(b) and 35(2)(b), with or without SARA conditions; -SARA permit under Species At Risk Act s.73; or -Letter of Advice Fisheries & Oceans Canada Fisheries Act & Species at Risk Act Dredging that does not meet the criteria and specific terms and conditions for construction under the Minor Works Order, or works that risk a substantial interference with navigation.
-An in water work that is not considered a minor work will likely require that an application for approval be submitted.
-Must submit a Notice to the Minister and Notice of Works that details project and likely interferences with shipping and boating activities.
+Measures to protect fish and fish habitat. -Letter of Advice Dredging that does not meet the criteria and specific terms and conditions for construction under the Minor Works Order.
+An in- water work that is not considered a minor work will likely require that an application for approval be submitted.
+Must submit an application for approval to the Minister and Notice of Works that details project and likely interferences with shipping and boating activities.
 Transport Canada Canadian Navigable Waters Act Dredging project that may have an impact to species at risk and their habitat (see Appendix D).
-Approval MECP Endangered Species Act Building, constructing, dredging, filling, or removal of aquatic vegetation on shorelands or on Crown land under water.
-Work Permit MNRF Public Lands Act Dams, channelization (including dredging, diverting or enclosing a channel), diversions, bridges and culverts Work Permit and/or Approval MNRF Lakes and Rivers Improvement Act
+MECP Endangered Species Act Building, constructing, dredging, filling, or removal of aquatic vegetation on shorelands or on Crown land under water.
+Work Permit MNR Public Lands Act Dams, channelization (including dredging, diverting or enclosing a channel), diversions, bridges and culverts MNR Lakes and Rivers Improvement Act

-What is the process to obtain approval for dredging and other in-water activities?
+2.4 What is the process to obtain approval for dredging and other in-water activities?